How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

 A pest control company can obtain optional certifications from QualityPro or similar trade organizations in order to verify its standards and methods.
 One particular certification is the GreenPro Service Certification, which is granted to any company that can demonstrate that its methods are more environmentally friendly.
-These companies also need to maintain certain training standards for employees.
+A company that receives this certification also needs to maintain certain employee training standards.

 Professional Experience and Specialties